MohamedAbdeen21/taskmaster/README.md

 - Written in Rust, to support the "Rewrite it in Rust" movement.

 - Supports communication between Tasks through passing dicts as returns and parameters.
-The root task can also accept configs as parameters.
+The root task can take a json file as input.

+- Reloads the root task input file each run, so you can parametrize the DAG during runtime.

 - A from-scratch cron expression parser and evaluator.
 In case you just need a cron parser without the DAG engine.